wang-q/windows/README.md

 * Mount Windows ISO to D: (or others)

-* Open PowerShell as an Administrator
+* Open PowerShell as an Administrator.
+All following commands pasted there, `Powershell` is more like `bash` then `cmd`.

 ```ps1
 # .Net 2.5 and 3